 - exhaustion even after sleeping for many hours

 Most gymnasts are convinced that if they eat “more” or enough to fuel their workouts, they will gain massive amounts of weight.
-Since there are not adequate amounts of energy going into the athlete, their bodies have turned many systems down in order to conserve the little amount of energy they are receiving.
+Since there are not adequate amounts of energy going into the athlete, their bodies have turned many systems down to conserve the little amount of energy they are receiving.
 However, the body is pretty amazing.
-Once enough energy is being put into it, the body begins to metabolically adapt by speeding up the metabolism to process all of this new fuel.
+Once enough energy is put into it, the body begins to metabolically adapt by speeding up the metabolism to process all of this new fuel.

 Growth and Developement

 Monitoring a gymnast’s growth patterns, for weight and height, by looking at their growth curve with their pediatrician is the best way to see if RED-S should be on the radar.
 BMI should not be taken into consideration because it is flawed.
 It is not made for adolescents and can shift radically with just slight changes in weight or height.
 Over analyzing this number can often cause more concern than it informs.